FelipeQueFez/idea-growr/README.md

 # idea_growr_clone

-Clone of an amazing app called “Idea Growr”.
+Clone of an amazing app called “Idea Growr”, using [Flutter](https://flutter.dev/docs).

 It helps you to structure ideas and turn them into a business.